29 April 2025

 Johanna Matz

-Operettas and Classic Dramas
+Operettas and classic dramas

 In 1954 Johanna Matz also made Mannequins für Rio (Kurt Neumann, 1954), a melodrama about white slavery co-starring Scott Brady and Raymond Burr.
 This film was also made in an English language with the same stars as They Were So Young.

-In the cinema she was seen in the Heinz Rühmann vehicle Der Kapitän/The Captain (Kurt Hoffmann, 1971) and the Eric Malpass adaptation Als Mutter streikte/When Mother Went on Strike (Eberhard Schröder, 1975) with Peter Hall.
+Since the end of the 1960s, Johanna Matz has been mainly seen in Austrian TV productions.
+In the cinema, she was seen in the Heinz Rühmann vehicle Der Kapitän/The Captain (Kurt Hoffmann, 1971) and the Eric Malpass adaptation Als Mutter streikte / When Mother Went on Strike (Eberhard Schröder, 1975) with Peter Hall.

-One of her last screen appearances was as herself in Bellaria - So lange wir leben!/Bellaria: As Long as We Live!
-(Douglas Wolfsperger, 2002), a wonderful documentary about the traditional Viennese cinema Bellaria, which is specialized in German cinema from the 1920s, 1930s and 1940s, and its regular customers.
+One of her last screen appearances was as herself in Bellaria - So lange wir leben! / Bellaria: As Long as We Live!
+(Douglas Wolfsperger, 2002), a wonderful documentary about the traditional Viennese cinema Bellaria, which is specialised in German cinema from the 1920s, 1930s and 1940s, and its regular customers.
+Johnna Matz was married twice.
+First to actor Karl Hackenberg (1956-2002) with whom she had a child.
+After his death, she married Harry von Wutzler.
+The couple lived retired in Unterach am Attersee in Austria.
+Johanna Matz died on 21 April 2025 at the age of 92, surrounded by her family.

 Johanna Matz